melezhik/sparky/README.md

     $ sparkyd

+`sparkyd` should be in your PATH, if not, fix it before going further.
+You should have installed with `zef install .` listed above.
+It could live for instance in `$HOME/.raku/bin` along with other scripts required (like `sparrowdo`).

 * Sparky daemon traverses sub directories found at the project root directory.

 * For every directory found initiate build process invoking sparky worker ( `sparky-runner.raku` ).